dm1trykrylov/dm1trykrylov/README.md

 ### 👨‍🎓 Education
 <h4>
-Bachelor in Applied Mathematics and CS | MIPT | 2022-2026
+Bachelor in Applied Mathematics and CS at MIPT, 2022-2026
 </h4>